NPDeehan/SendEmailCamunda8Example/README.md

 1. Select the `SendEmail` process from the `ExampleProcess` folder and it should appear.
 1. Click the Execute button on the top left.

-One you've deployed and started the instance you can go to your Camunda Cloud cluster and open up Tasklist, you'll see your task where you can enter the details of your email.
+One you've deployed and started the instance you can go to your Camunda 8 cluster and open up Tasklist, you'll see your task where you can enter the details of your email.